-Northern lights Jukkasjärvi tonight
+Northern lights in Jukkasjärvi tonight

 Kp 1 is at the threshold for Jukkasjärvi.
 Aurora may be visible from a dark site if cloud cover permits.